SharminR/task/README.md

 ### Brief explanation of the chosen visualisation

-Tried to implement search functionality for individual items found in the Json Api dataset and later populate the multi-step form which leads to a a bar chart widget.
+Tried to implement search functionality for individual items found in the Json Api dataset and later populate the multi-step form which leads to a bar chart widget.

 ### Quick start